flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! warning "Requires credentials with Hoppie service"

 The Hoppie ACARS system is a complex system and we have decided to develop and release it step-by-step.

-So please be aware that not all features are available in the early releases and there may be differences between the **Stable Version** and **Development Version** as outlined below.
-We will add additional functionality over time.
+[//]: # (So please be aware that not all features are available in the early releases and there may be differences between the **Stable Version** and **Development Version** as outlined below.
+We will add additional functionality over time.)

 [//]: # (???+ tip "Development Version - Features &#40;Click to Open&#41;")